VladimirRepp/CS---RunTwoAppUsingAppDoman/README.md

 # CS---RunTwoAppUsingAddDoman
-Example of how to Run Two App Using AddDoman from the one MVS project First App for input Text, second App for draw input text
+Example of how to Run Two App Using AddDoman from the one MVS project.
+First App for input Text, second App for draw input text.

 Using:
 - C#